223.867.01 SPECIAL TOPICS IN VACCINE SCIENCE

 Series of seminars (4 per term) on vaccine research against infectious diseases of global importance including AIDS, tuberculosis, malaria, childhood illnesses, and many others.
 Economic, political, and ethical dimensions of vaccine R&D are also covered.
 Leading vaccine experts at JHU, from industry and other institutions present the seminars.
 Series provides the student with an understanding of the pathways leading to development and utilization of vaccines with public health impact.

 Upon successfully completing this course, students will be able to:

-describe how stakeholder motives (Iinvestor, corporate, public health agency, individual) can influence the fate of a vaccine R&D project
+Describe how stakeholder motives (investor, corporate, public health agency, individual) can influence the fate of a vaccine R&D project

 - Wednesday 5:30 - 7:00